Last updated

 Currency subunits

 The settingsCurrency.js file specifies an array of currency sub-units the template uses to format currencies correctly.
-The most common currencies are already included in the file.
 If the currency is a zero-decimal currency (e.g. JPY) it uses value 1.
-Otherwise, the value is usually 100.
+The template only supports currencies with subunit divisors of 100 or smaller.
+While currencies with larger subunit divisors (e.g., 1000, such as the Iraqi Dinar) could be supported, they are not currently compatible with the existing email templates, which assume a divisor of 100.

 Why subunits?